Satyamsharmahp36/HackIndia_Spark5_2025_Sankalp/README.md

 ## 👥 About Us

-We are a team of three passionate developers from [Your University]:
+We are a team of three passionate developers from Chitkara University, Baddi:
 - Anshul Kashyap
 - Satyam Sharma
 - Swasti Mohanty